renebohne/renebohne.github.io/_posts/2016-06-28-RaspberryPiCSHARP.markdown

 sudo mono --runtime=v4.0 HelloPi.exe
 ```

 You could have also used Visual Studio 2015 on Windows 10 for writing this code and compiling it.
+I will show a nice trick that makes it even easier in the next tutorial.